 - 100% coverage of BRCA1 and BRCA2 with superior uniformity

 The panel covers 100% of the coding regions and 10 bases beyond the exon–intron boundaries of the BRCA1 and BRCA2 genes.
 The observed uniformity of this panel (at ≥ 0.2x mean coverage) is over 99%.

 The entire library preparation workflow can be finished in 2.5 hours with only 30-minute hands-on time from sample DNA to sequencing-ready libraries.
 No need for ligation, end repair, DNA fragmentation, overnight hybridization, or microfluidic devices!

 - Take on difficult samples with limited DNA input

-With an average amplicon size of 158 bp, this panel is compatible with degraded samples such as formalin-fixed, paraffin-embedded (FFPE) tissue DNA and circulating cell-free DNA (cfDNA).
-You can obtain high quality sequencing data for germline genotype calling even with just 200 pg of input DNA.
+With an average amplicon size of 158 bp, this panel is compatible with degraded samples such as formalin-fixed, paraffin-embedded (FFPE) tissue DNA.
+You can obtain high-quality sequencing data for germline genotype calling even with just 200 pg of input DNA.